 The impression that I get from McClanahan (from this book as well as a few interviews with and depictions of him) is that he wanted to deliver an authentic tale of life in Appalachia.
 This much is apparent from the aforementioned list of liberties that he took with the truth; the reconciling with the factual people and stories that were woven into the tale of this book.
 In many cases this list is apologetic.
 McClanahan states that the stories which ultimately became Crapalachia went through many forms.
 He stops short of saying that all of this reworking involved so many turns that he lost track of his destination.

-Ultimately, McClanahan might have wanted to deliver an authentic Appalachian story – perhaps even for the same reasons that Breece Pancake wanted to – but that disconnect between McClanahan and the land seems to have prevented him from doing so.
+Ultimately, McClanahan might have wanted to deliver an authentic Appalachian story – perhaps even for the same reasons that Pancake wanted to – but the apparent disconnect between McClanahan and the land seems to have prevented him from doing so.
 The story isn’t inauthentic, exactly, but it is peopled with amalgamations of real people who are rendered unbelievable by said amalgamation.
-All of these isolated themes ring painfully true – the obsession with death, the difference in perception of farmers vs. miners, the desire to escape, the bone-deep boredom – but they’re authentic in the way The Simpsons is authentic.
+All of the themes in the book ring painfully true – the obsession with death, the difference in perception of farmers vs. miners, the desire to escape, the bone-deep boredom – but their presentation here is authentic in the way The Simpsons is authentic.
 Sure, it’s made for socially-conscious adults, but it’s still a cartoon.

 The danger, of course, is that Crapalachia4 is seen by ‘outsiders’ as being essentially authentic.
 These are the non-natives who sing Take Me Home, Country Roads at karaoke and never consider the tragedy that finds the narrator of the song loving a place so much and yet ostensibly living elsewhere.

 McClanahan has seen these same things.
-Indeed, he grew up in the thick of it whereas I grew up on the fringe of it.
-He shares similar thoughts in Crapalachia but he is careful about where to point his finger when doling out blame.
-He appears to share my fear.
+Indeed, he grew up in the thick of coal country whereas I grew up on the fringe of it.
+He shares similar thoughts about coal in Crapalachia but he is careful about where to point his finger when doling out blame.
+He appears to share my fear of offending somebody; anybody.
 Unfortunately, this leaves the reader to fill in the logical blanks and it is his characters who end up copping the blame.
 For instance, the line “…only poor people are desperate enough to work in a hole and then thank [G]od that they have a job working in a hole” presents a chicken and egg dilemma – which came first: the mining company or the poor/desperate person? – without positing an answer.

 The troubles of West Virginia are thus presented by McClanahan as being natural; perhaps God-given.
-That he might be right is neither here nor there – the danger is that the decision is delegated not to West Virginians exclusively (I can say this from experience: West Virginians rightfully believe that they are the best judges and defenders of their own misery), but to everybody.
+That he might be right is neither here nor there – the danger is that the decision is delegated not to West Virginians exclusively (I can say this from experience: West Virginians rightfully believe that we are the best judges and defenders of our own misery) but to everybody.
 Once again, the state has been left to the mercy of outsiders and if history has taught us West Virginians anything, it is that this mercy will not be forthcoming.

 Wish I would have had my DSLR for this sky, but the iPhone X more or less captured it.
 Sydney smells like a campfire at the moment, which is somewhat chilling when you think about why that is.